Are you using social media to market your business, but struggling to create momentum?

 With a social media business plan, you act on purpose.

 This customized strategy – one specific to your business – guides you towards defined goals.

 Below are eleven tips to help you craft your social media business plan and take full advantage of all that social media has to offer.

-Elements of a Social Media Business Plan
+11 Essential Elements of an Effective Social Media Business Plan

 1. Track Your Starting Point